bmos/FG-CoreRPG-Coins-Weight/README.md

 # CoreRPG Coins Weight
-This extension calculates coin weight and total monetary wealth.
+This extension calculates coin weight and total monetary wealth via the inventory by creating an item whose weight and value are equivalent to all carried coins.

 # Compatibility and Instructions
 This extension has been tested with [FantasyGrounds Unity](https://www.fantasygrounds.com/home/FantasyGroundsUnity.php) 4.1.13 (2022-01-05).